Osso Bucco aka Braised Beef Shanks

 Who can say no to tender, braised meat in a rich sauce flavored with vegetables, not to mention that ultra-flavorful and tender marrow inside a shank?
 This meal can easily be made in a slow cooker or dutch oven.
 Osso Bucco starts with the most beautiful pieces of meat: beef shanks.
 It often times has been traditionally made with lamb shanks however beef is often more affordable and just as tasty!

-(Recipe courtesy of Sonia@the healthy foodie!)
+(Recipe courtesy of [email protected] healthy foodie!)

 Print Recipe Osso Bucco aka Braised Beef Shanks